 Given your dance experience, you might be interested in this research opportunity.

-Indian-American dancer Mythili Prakash will offer a residency in Bharatanatyam dance at Duke University to launch the Duke India Initiative this spring.
+Indian-American dancer Mythili Prakash residency in Bharatanatyam dance at Duke University launches the Duke India Initiative.

 Mythili, a dynamic young Bharatanatyam dancer and choreographer, will visit Duke February 1-5 and March 1-5 to offer a residency at the Duke Dance Program.
-The residency includes workshops and choreographing a piece for Duke student dancers for presentation at the Duke Dance Department’s mainstage...Read More
+The residency includes workshops and choreographing a piece for Duke student dancers for presentation at the Duke Dance Department’s mainstage concert, ChoreoLab, at 7:30...Read More

 Asst.
 Professor Andrea E. Woods Valdés will present her video installation, "new moon sister" at the Shimmer: The Art of Light festival.
 Works by various artists will be installed between Carrboro and Chapel Hill.
 Go to http://shimmerevent.com for more information.